JoeLumbley/Shape-Editor/README.md

 # Benefits of Visualization

-**Immediate Feedback**: Users can see the exact points being used to form the shape, which aids in understanding the shape's structure.
+**Immediate Feedback**: You can see the exact points being used to form the shape, which aids in understanding the shape's structure.

 **Debugging and Adjustment**: If you want to adjust points, you can easily identify their coordinates and modify them as needed.